-OAEC is a non-profit education center in Sonoma County that works to promote ecologically and culturally sustainable communities.
+OAEC is a non-profit education center in Sonoma County that works to promote ecologically and culturally resilient communities.
 Learn more.

-About OAEC Residential Internships
+Residential Internships at OAEC

 Jump to How to Apply

 Interns participate as members of our community while at OAEC.
 We share meals and facilities.
-All community members also have collective responsibilities, with all residents participating in scheduled cooking, cleaning and refuse chore rotations (these are in addition to Intern work hours).
+All community members also have collective responsibilities, with all residents participating in scheduled cooking, cleaning and refuse chore rotations (these are in addition to intern work hours).
 We celebrate non-sectarian diversity and are fully committed to maintaining a pluralistic, supportive, and honest working and living environment.
 The community is comprised of approximately 24 people, including 6 children.

 Intern housing is provided, with all structures being completely private and free-standing.
-Each of the 7 units vary in regards to size and amenities, but all are rustic and conducive to a simple lifestyle.
+Each of the units vary in regards to size and amenities, but all are rustic and conducive to a simple lifestyle.
 Interns share access to the community bathhouse and hot showers.

 An abundance of nutritious food is also provided during the internship program.
 Dinner is shared daily by the entire community, with lunch and breakfast also being prepared during OAEC courses and special events.
 Otherwise, produce from the Center’s renowned gardens and other high quality, locally sourced ingredients are available personal meals.
 While OAEC maintains a vegetarian kitchen, it should be noted that not all residents are vegetarians.

 Interns have the opportunity to participate in OAEC’s course offerings.
 While this option is dependent on the available space in each course, interns often take advantage of this learning experience.